This blog may contain affiliate links. Read our disclosure policy for more info.

 How to Find the Block Parties

 Every year the location of all the block parties changes.
-In the below link you can find the 2018 full list of Pre-Carnival, Carnival and Post Carnival block parties!
-Yes, you read correctly, the parties start well before the week of carnival (as early as December) and go for weeks after!
+In the below link, you can find the 2023 full list of Pre-Carnival, Carnival, and Post-Carnival block parties!
+Yes, you read correctly, the parties start well before the week of carnival (as early as December) and go on for weeks after!

 What Things Cost

-- Beers/Alcohol – During Carnival the government controls the sales of Alcohol and the price with authorized vendors all selling at the same price.
-Last year, in 2017, 3 beers were R$10 or around 3 USD.
-Mixers where R$5 each.
+- Beers/Alcohol – During Carnival the government controls the sales of alcohol and the price with authorized vendors all selling at the same price.
+In 2022, 1 beer cost between $5 to $15 BRL ($1 to $2.75 USD).
+Cocktails were $20 to $30 BRL ($3.70 to $5.50 USD) each.
 Don’t worry about supply, there are literally thousands of vendors.

 - Food – You can find street food at all the block parties.
-Hot dogs and burgers went for around R$6 – 10.
+Hot dogs and burgers went for around $6 to 10 BRL ($1 to $1.85 USD).
 You also must try the cheese on a stick, it is so tasty!

-- Public Transport – A ticket on the train is around R$3 which is cheap for foreigners.
+- Public Transport – A ticket on the train is around $4.30 BLR ($0.79 USD) which is cheap for foreigners.

 What to Take to the Block Parties

-- Sunscreen and a hat– During Carnival, Rio’s temperatures can hit the high 30’s with high humidity.
+- Sunscreen and a hat– During Carnival, Rio’s temperatures can hit the high 30s Celcius (80s Fahrenheit) with high humidity.
 All of the parties in the street have little shade, sunscreen/hat will help you avoid heatstroke or serious sunburns.

 - Hostel Address – A lot of the block parties march along the streets so getting lost is possible.
 Taking the address of your hostel will make it easy to ask for help even if you don’t speak Portuguese